influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/geo/filterrows.md

 _**Data type:** Array of strings_

 ### strict
-Enable strict geographic data filtering.
+Enable strict geographic data filtering which filters points by longitude (`lon`) and latitude (`lat`).
+For S2 grid cells that are partially covered by the defined region, only points with coordinates in the defined region are returned.
 Default is `true`.

 _**Data type:** Boolean_